 Adventure Holiday Adventure Activities - Adventure Travel

-We run two rivers by kayak (hard shell sit-on-top, whitewater, or inflatable).
+We run two rivers by kayak.
 First we paddle the Mopan.
 This stretch contains all the perfect elements in which to learn whitewater kayaking.
 Although safe and easy, it provides plenty of challenges.
 Complete instruction in the use of our whitewater kayaks is covered before setting out, with no experience required.
 You can read more on our Belize river page.

 Next we paddle underground through three miles of caverns on the Caves Branch River.
 Our journey through the darkness is punctuated by views through collapsed windows into the surrounding jungle.
 We negotiate a one-quarter-mile portage, where everyone pitches in to get the gear to the opening of the next cave.
 You can also visit our Caves Branch River page for more info.